Priyanka Chopra Honoured With ‘Danny Kaye Humanitarian Award’; Nick Jonas Feels Proud

 Nick Jonas was so proud of his wife, he commented on her post, "I am proud of who you are and the good you've brought into the world as a goodwill ambassador with @unicef @unicefindia for over 15 years now.
 You inspire me every single day by just being you.
 Congratulations my love."

 Actress Shilpa Shetty congratulated Priyanka for the award and wrote, "So well spoken and expressed..
-Stay amazing".
+Stay amazing."

 The Danny Kaye Humanitarian Award for Priyanka Chopra was announced in June this year.
 The actress took to Twitter to share that she was "humbled".